roguewatt/via-framework/README.md

 VIA is the temporal governance and auditing convention centred on Valid Time, Sample As-of Time, and Issue Time.

-The wider document describes how VIA interacts with adjacent production controls such as Cutoff, forecasting strategy, inference organisation, horizon coverage, and I/O schema.
+The wider document describes how VIA interacts with adjacent production controls such as Cutoff, forecasting strategy, inference organisation, Forecast Period coverage, and I/O schema.

 ---